shaoner/torti/README.md

 FieldValidators is a simple object with a string key matching a [validator](https://github.com/chriso/validator.js) function and a string value which is an error.
 For now, this object is global and cannot be defined for each Form.
-However it can be overriden by setting Form.validators to your own object.
+However it can be overridden by setting Form.validators to your own object.
-Because of how internationalization works in dust, I didn't want to put explicit error messages, but you're free to do it.
+Because of how internationalization works in [dust](https://github.com/linkedin/dustjs), I didn't want to put explicit error messages, but you're free to do it.

 You can also add your own validator, here is a naive example: